drGrove/mtls-server/manifests/base/README.md

 The included files are the base resources necessary to run an MTLS server in kubernetes.
 There are a few items missing that you will need to patch in yourself for this to actually work.

-Create a kustome folder for deployment and add the following configuration and customize for your needs.
+Create a kustomize folder for deployment and add the following configuration and customize for your needs.

 `kustomization.yml`
 ```